taijusanagi/2024-eth-denver/README.md

 Yet, content creation is challenging for many, and there’s no system for tracking user interactions.
 Thus, a copilot and IP registry are needed to support bottom-up IP development.

-StoryTeller addresses this by offering a ChatGPT-powered gaming prompt registry.
+StoryTelller addresses this by offering a ChatGPT-powered gaming prompt registry.
 Users interact with prompts on-chain, and such content is archived using Story Protocol as IP, serving as the gateway to IP Finance, which incentivizes creators.

 ## Technologies we used